manylinux/python-manylinux-demo/README.md

 [PEP 513](https://www.python.org/dev/peps/pep-0513/)-compatible
 wheels for Python.
 It supports

-- manylinux1 for both Python 2 and 3 on 32 and 64 bit linux architectures.
+- manylinux1 for Python 2 and 3 on 64 bit linux architectures.
 - manylinux2010 for Python 2 and 3 on 64 bit linux architectures.

 Continuous integration setup with Travis + Docker